-Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
+Criteria JORC Code Explanation Commentary Mineral Resource estimate for conversion to Ore Reserves Description of the Mineral Resource estimate used as a basis for the conversion to an Ore Reserve.
 Clear statement as to whether the Mineral Resources are reported additional to, or inclusive of, the Ore Reserves.
-Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
-If no site visits have been undertaken indicate why this is the case.
 At all projects, all resources that have been converted to reserve are classified as either an Indicated or Measured Resource.
 Indicated Resources are only upgraded to Probable Reserves after adding appropriate modifying factors.
-Some Measured Resource may be classified as Proven Reserves and some is classified as Probable Reserve based on whether is capitally or fully developed.
+Some Measured Resource may be classified as Proven Reserves and some is classified as Probable Reserve based on geological confidence and / or the presence of grade control information.
+Site visits Comment on any site visits undertaken by the Competent Person and the outcome of those visits.
+If no site visits have been undertaken indicate why this is the case.
 Irregular site visits have been undertaken.
 The reserve has remained materially consistent since the 2008 Feasibility Study was completed.
-Person and the outcome of those visits.If no site visits have been undertaken indicate why this is the remained materially consistent since the 2008 Feasibility Study The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves.
+Study status The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves.
 The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
 Such studies will have been carried out and will have determined a mine plan that is technically achievable and economically viable, and that material Modifying Factors have been considered A Feasibility Study utilising a combination of internal and external expertise has been undertaken to allow the conversion of Mineral Resources to Ore Reserves.
-The basis of the cut-off grade(s) or quality parameters applied.
+Cut-off parameters The basis of the cut-off grade(s) or quality parameters applied.
 The cut-off grade used for inclusion in the CMP Reserve were determined through the Feasibility Study process.
 Cobalt co-product revenue is considered by the FS.
-The method and assumptions used as reported in the Pre-Feasibility or Feasibility Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
-The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. The assumptions made regarding geotechnical parameters (eg pit slopes, stope sizes, etc), grade control and pre-production drilling.
+Mining factors or assumptions The method and assumptions used as reported in the Pre- Feasibility or Feasibility Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
+The choice, nature and appropriateness of the selected mining Whittle 4D was used to formulate optimal pit shells, with subsequent designs being undertaken in Surpac.
+Mining studies indicate most material will be free digging, but an allowance has been made to blast some material.
+The material outcrops on surface and has an overall strip ratio of method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. The assumptions made regarding geotechnical parameters (e.g. pit slopes, stope sizes, etc.), grade control and pre-production drilling.
 The major assumptions made and Mineral Resource model used for pit and stope optimisation (if appropriate).
-Whittle 4Dwas used to formulate optimal pit shell, with subsequent designs being undertaken in Surpac.
-Mining studies indicate most material will be free digging, but an allowance has been made to blast some material.
-The material outcrops on surface and has an overall strip ratio of 1.1:1.
+1.1:1.
 Due to the shallow nature and expected ground conditions, slope angles are low.
 Geotechnical data has been obtained through logging.
 The Mineral Resource was used to formulate the Ore Reserves.
-Due to the bulk nature of the deposit, limited dilution factors have been used, combined with high recovery factors. • The type and level of study undertaken to enable Mineral Resources to be converted to Ore Reserves.
-The Code requires that a study to at least Pre-Feasibility Study level has been undertaken to convert Mineral Resources to Ore Reserves.
-Such studies will have been carried out and will have determined a mine plan that is technically achievable and economically viable, and that material Modifying Factors have been considered The basis of the cut-off grade(s) or quality parameters applied.
-The method and assumptions used as reported in the Pre- Feasibility or Feasibility Study to convert the Mineral Resource to an Ore Reserve (i.e. either by application of appropriate factors by optimisation or by preliminary or detailed design).
-The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. The assumptions made regarding geotechnical parameters (eg pit slopes, stope sizes, etc), grade control and pre-production drilling.
-The major assumptions made and Mineral Resource model
+Due to the bulk nature of the deposit, limited dilution factors have been used, combined with high recovery factors.
+The mining dilution factors used.